GRAND FINAL PREVIEW AND PREDICTION: Men’s Division One

 Division One Grand Final

-Pennant Hills Demons vs. Sydney University – Sunday, 9 September at 11.10am at Blacktown International Sportspark
+Sydney University vs. Pennant Hills Demons – Saturday, 7 September at 4.00pm at Blacktown International Sportspark

 In our ever-growing AFL Sydney league, there’s 13 premierships up for grabs in the next fortnight.
 The first of them to be decided is the Men’s Division One competition.
 And by a happy co-incidence it involves the same clubs playing in Premier Division game immediately before.
 The Senior players will be sure to stick around and support their club-mates in Grand Final action.

 Men’s Division One is an eight-team competition with a final four and throughout the season there hasn’t been much separating the top four.

 Sydney Uni finished as minor premiers, and were first to qualify for the Grand Final after they held North Shore scoreless in the second half of the Major Semi-Final.
 It supplemented an impressive home and away campaign in which the Students won 14 games and accrued a percentage of 196.41.